Depot Boijmans Van Beuningen, the storage facility for Museum Boijmans Van Beuningen, in Rotterdam, the Netherlands. BERK OZDEMIR/Shutterstock

 3. Mudwalk on the Wadden Sea

-Slogging through gluggy mud might not immediately appeal but wadlopen (“mudwalking”) across vast mudflats, with crabs, clams and cockles underfoot and gulls cawing overhead, is an unforgettable, often mesmerizing, at-one-with-nature experience.
-At low tide, the Wadden Sea, the world’s largest unbroken intertidal zone, retreats to reveal the seafloor; it’s possible to reach the Frisian islands of Ameland and Schiermonnikoog (shorter, easier treks are available).
+Slogging through gluggy mud might not immediately appeal but wadlopen (“mudwalking”) across vast mudflats, with crabs, clams and cockles underfoot and gulls cawing overhead is an unforgettable at-one-with-nature experience.
+At low tide, the Wadden Sea, the world’s largest unbroken intertidal zone, retreats to reveal the seafloor; it’s possible to reach the Frisian Islands of Ameland and Schiermonnikoog.
+(Shorter, easier treks are available.)

 4. Visit fairytale medieval castle Muiderslot

-Looking like it’s been lifted from the pages of a storybook, with its turreted round towers and surrounding moat, Muiderslot was the 13th-century creation of Count Floris V. Its fortifications were added in the 17th century, ensconcing its flourishing gardens, with a beech alley, kitchen and herb gardens and plum orchard commissioned by its then owner, the historian, poet and playwright PC Hooft, who hosted leading writers, artists and scientists here.
-Following its renovation by architect Pierre Cuypers (of Amsterdam’s Rijksmuseum and Centraal Station fame), it’s been a national museum since 1878.
+Looking like it’s been lifted from the pages of a storybook, with its turreted round towers and surrounding moat, Muiderslot was the 13th-century creation of Count Floris V. Its fortifications were added in the 17th century, ensconcing its flourishing gardens, with a beech alley, kitchen and herb gardens and plum orchard commissioned by its then owner, the historian, poet and playwright PC Hooft.
+Hooft hosted leading writers, artists and scientists here.
+It’s been a national museum since 1878, after its renovation by architect Pierre Cuypers (of Amsterdam’s Rijksmuseum and Centraal Station fame).
 Themed audio tours bring the castle’s centuries of history to life.
 Beyond the ramparts, boats fill the pretty pleasure port of Muiden, lined with waterside cafes.

 5. Taste Trappist beer and tour the abbey where it’s made near Tilburg